nat-n/poethepoet/_sources/tasks/task_types/cmd.rst.txt

 .. seealso::

-  Much like in bash, the glob pattern can be escaped by wrapping it in quotes, or preceding it with a backslash.
+  Just like in bash, the glob pattern can be escaped by wrapping it in quotes, or preceding it with a backslash.

 .. |glob_link| raw:: html